PHANTOM EAGLE

 Enemies: The Central Powers of WWI and their agents, including Baron Blood, Captain Carlson, Red Baron (Manfred von Richthofen), Hermann von Reitberger, General Heinrich von Ronstadt;

-Martian Masters
+Martian Masters;

-Ghost Rider (Zarathos/John Blaze);
+formerly Ghost Rider (Zarathos/John Blaze);

 possibly Urusla Frankenstein and her monstrous corpse soldiers